Almost Envy-Free Allocations with Connected Bundles: Preliminaries

+Given an ordered sequence of the vertices $P=(v_1,v_2,\ldots,v_m)$, and $j,k\in [m]$ with $j\leq k$, we write $P(v_j,v_k)$ for the subsequence from $v_j$ to $v_k$, so $P(v_j,v_k)=(v_j,v_{j+1},\ldots, v_{k-1},v_{k})$.
 With a little abuse of notation, we often identify a subsequence $P(v_j,v_k)$ with the bundle of the corresponding vertices.
-Let us define $L(v_j)=P(v_1,v_{j-1})$ as the subsequence of vertices strictly left of $v_j$ and $R(v_j)=P(v_{j+1},v_{m})$ as the subsequence of vertices strictly right of $v_j$.
-When $G$ is a path, in the following we always implicitly assume that its vertices $v_1,v_2,\ldots,v_m$ are numbered from left to right according to the order they appear along the path, so that the set of the edges of $G$ is $\{\{v_j,v_{j+1}\} : 1 \leq j < m\}$.
+Let $L(v_j)=P(v_1,v_{j-1})$ be the subsequence of vertices strictly left of $v_j$ and $R(v_j)=P(v_{j+1},v_{m})$ be the subsequence of vertices strictly right of $v_j$.
+When graph $G$ is a path, we always implicitly assume that its vertices $v_1,v_2,\ldots,v_m$ are numbered from left to right according to the order they appear along the path, so that the set of the edges of $G$ is $\{\{v_j,v_{j+1}\} : 1 \leq j < m\}$.
 Each connected bundle in the path clearly corresponds to a subpath or subsequence of the vertices.
-A \emph{Hamiltonian path} of a graph $G$ is a path that visits all the vertices of the graph.
+A \emph{Hamiltonian path} of a graph $G$ is a path that visits all the vertices of the graph exactly once.
 A graph is \emph{traceable} if it contains a Hamiltonian path.